Huntley animal shelter struggles to keep pets cool after AC breaks

 The National Weather Service has issued an Excessive Heat Warning for Cook County until 7 p.m. on Monday.
 An Excessive Heat Watch is in effect for the surrounding counties in Illinois until Monday.

-On Saturday, temperatures are forecast to reach 95 degrees with a heat index of 100 and on Sunday, temperatures are expected to get to 97 degrees and a heat index of 102.
+On Saturday, temperatures reached 95 degrees with a heat index of 100 and on Sunday, temperatures are expected to get to 97 degrees and a heat index of 102.

 The Animal House Shelter is located at 13005 Ernesti Road in Huntley.